Leon151101/c-learn/README.md

 gcc <relative/path/to/file.c> -o build/<program_name>
 ```

-This will create an executable file in the build directory.
+After compiling, the program will be saved as an executable file in the build folder.
-It can be run via the terminal:
+To run it from the terminal, use:

 ```bash
 build/<program_name>